gigaSproule/swagger-gradle-plugin/README.md

 }
 ```

-## ApiKeyAuth - Security Definitions
+## ApiKey - Security Definitions
-You can also define a `ApiKeyAuth` definition link this:
+You can also define a `ApiKey` definition like this:

 ```groovy
 swagger {